alwarren/alwarren.github.io/about.md

 Just some old guy with a computer that says he's paid his dues in I.T.
 Claims he did a lot of COBOL back in the day.
 Whatever that means.
 Now days, he does this stuff as a hobby to keep his mind sharp.

-He's a pretty nice guy that really enjoys not only learning but sharing what he learns with others.
+He's a pretty nice guy that really enjoys learning and sharing what he learns with others.
 <br/>{: .text-justify}

 <div class="section-title">